CarlFabian/gurt-portable/README.md

 # gurt-portable
-A portable keyboard with a 34 key layout.
+A portable keyboard with a 34 key layout designed with simplicity in mind.